vagabondlab/phycorr/README.md

 4.  **Run `generate_1D_main_3v2.m`:**
     * Ensure that `generate_1D_fun_1.m` is in the Matlab path (`addpath('path/to/generate_1D_fun_1.m')`).
     * Execute `generate_1D_main_3v2.m` in Matlab.
+    * In the GUI:
        * Select the folder containing the consolidated `.mat` files.
        * Specify the output file.
        * This step will generate 1D representations of the QRS and respiratory signals.

 ### 2. RetroICOR Processing